100Rubley/100Rubley/README.md

-## 👋 Hi, I’m Anton
+## Hi, I’m Anton 👋👋👋
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React and TypeScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a job with an experiensed developer
-- 📫 How to reach me ...
+- :speech_balloon: You can taxt me https://t.me/I00Rubley

 <!---
 100Rubley/100Rubley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.